pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 ##### Component implementation

 Once the component has been imported, we create a persistence class that inherits it.
-In our example, we will work with a table named mydata2.
+In our example, we will work with a table named **mydata**.
 Our code will look something like this

 {{< tabsection >}}
    Not available